 In September 2019, Barcelona celebrated 127 years of rich history and traditions.

 Note: Catalonia is a region in Spain (northern part), with Barcelona being the capital and the most populous city.
-If you are visiting Barcelona on September 11, then watch out for parade and demonstrations happening in the city.
+If you are visiting Barcelona on September 11, then watch out for the parade and demonstrations happening in the city.
 This is a one-day event only.

 3. Festa Major de la Barceloneta

 Festa Major de la Barceloneta is celebrated every year in September.
 This is the best time to venture into the neighborhoods and learn about Barcelona city culture, people, and festivals.

-Join in the celebrations in honor of Sant Miquel and enjoy the fireworks, tons of food, and admire the decorated streets.
+Join in the celebrations in honor of Sant Miquel and enjoy the fireworks, and tons of food, and admire the decorated streets.

 4. Take a day trip for capturing autumn leaves

 Autumn means crisp morning and golden hues.
 In September Barcelona may or may not show up all its stunning colors, but places near Barcelona will.
 So get out of the city, go on day trips and capture those fall leaves and go on hikes.

-The most popular places to head to, from Barcelona include Montserrat, Girona and the Pyrenees.
+The most popular places to head to, from Barcelona include Montserrat, Costa Brava, Girona, and the Pyrenees.
 Check out this MOST popular day tour to Montserrat with tapas and wine tour

 5. Join Europe’s biggest street party – La Mercè Festival

 When we returned to Barcelona for a second time in September, the city was bustling with activities and music shows until the sun was up.
 And when we asked the locals, about the event, they said, “it’s our national festival”.